khalidbelhadj/interpreter/README.md

 sum_slice(ys)
 ```

 The `#length` builtin is used to get the length of an array or slice.
-If the length of an array is not known at compile time, it can be created using the `#array` directive.
+If the length of an array is not known at compile time, it can be created using the `#slice` directive.

 ```
 let length int = 20;
-let xs []int = #array(int, 20)
+let xs []int = #slice(int, 20)
 ```

 This creates a slice of the specified type and size with it's default value.